Aidenclark-github/AI/Schedule.md

 ## Upcoming meetings

-### 08/25/2021 (online)
-- Project and its phases
-- Poster session
-- Demo of Google Colab
-- Demo of Overleaf
-- Why graduate students see the course as 4300?
-- Practice Activity 1 in NN-TF
-- Q&A

 ### 08/30/2021 (in-person)
 - Practice Activity 1 & 2 in NN-TF
 - Guest lecture by Gopi Chandrakeshan